-- Along the way, you'll have to pay for fuel, tolls, and other travel costs.
-You have a set number of days included in the truck rental price, so make sure you stay on schedule.
+Along the way, you'll have to pay for fuel, tolls, liability coverage and other travel costs.
+You have a set number of days included in the U-Haul rental price, so make sure you stay on schedule.

-- There are no storage options available with U-Haul rental trucks.
-If you want to store, you'll have to move your belongings into a U-Haul storage facility.
+There are no storage options available with U-Haul rental trucks.
+If you want to store, you'll have to unload your belongings into a U-Haul storage facility.

 Here's how moving with U-Pack works:

-Trailers are 28’ x 8’ x 9’, and they are the size of a 26’ U-Haul truck plus a 10’ U-Haul truck.
+Trailers are 28’ x 8’ x 9’, with loading space that’s equivalent to a 26’ U-Haul truck plus a 10’ U-Haul truck.
 Don’t let the size overwhelm you!
 Trailers are perfect for moves of any size.
-You can use as little as five feet of space in the trailer, or up to the entire trailer.
+You can use as little as just five feet of space in the trailer, or up to the entire trailer.
 You only pay for the space you use.